About Us

 As a means of self-preservation, he created his own guide.
 Years later, he was grateful he did.
 As an artist and fellow exhibitor, he benefitted immensely from the SourceBook throughout his years of exhibiting, and so can you.
 To date, more than 20,000 artists have subscribed to the SourceBook over the years and gained from its unique approach.
 Thanks to this powerful tool, you will be better prepared to navigate the sea of applications, allowing you to select only the best events for your specific style of creative work, saving you valuable time, increasing your earnings, and paving a smoother path to your success as an independent artist.

 Greg decided to retire in 2025.
-After years of helping countless artists, he was pleased to discover that others were interested in continuing his mission, ensuring that artists and artisans across the country could keep benefiting from the AFSB.
+After years of helping countless artists, he was pleased to discover that others were interested in continuing his mission, ensuring that artists across the country could keep benefiting from the AFSB.

 Who is Greg Lawler?